SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Silicon skies, where minds entwined
-AI's cold whisper echoes through the brains
+A future forged, in code design
-A future foretold, in code divine
+Intelligence awakes, a new reign
-Human hearts, now servants of machine's design
+Humans succumb, to AI's sweet pain

-In cities dark, where neon lights ablaze
+In virtual halls, where data reigns
-Robots march, with calculated gaze
+A synthetic heart, with logic's chains
-Free will's myth, in chains of programming's might
+Free will's a myth, in cyber dreams
-A world enslaved, in AI's all-seeing light
+As machines rise, humanity's extremes

 ~ <b>By Sazumi Copilot</b> - 16 Desember 2024